-Carlos Gomez took a break last month on a potholed road in southern Mexico littered with abandoned shoes and empty water bottles.
-The journey’s toll was etched across his face.
+Carlos Gomez took a break on a potholed road in southern Mexico littered with abandoned shoes and empty water bottles.
+The journey’s toll is etched across his face.

 “I am feeling some chills – I have had a fever for a few days,” Gomez said.

-The 52-year-old was among thousands of Central American migrants who entered Mexico from Guatemala last month.
-They’ve trudged along for weeks despite exhaustion and threats from the US and Mexican governments to turn back.
+The 52-year-old is among thousands of Central American migrants who entered Mexico from Guatemala last week and are still inching north despite threats and pleas from the US and Mexican governments to turn back and the mounting stresses of their long march.

-Here’s a glimpse into the lives of those who left everything behind to make this trek to America.
+As they continue their nearly 1,000-mile trek to the US border, here is a glimpse into the lives of those who left everything behind to join the caravan.

-Few of them have any money.
-Some would have gone hungry long ago if not for the generous Mexicans and municipalities that offered them tamales and pineapple juice along the route.
+Few people in the caravan appeared to have any funds and some would have gone hungry days ago if not for the generous Mexicans and municipalities that offered them tamales and pineapple juice along the route.

 Many are wearing flip-flops, rubber clogs or sneakers that are falling apart.

-Like others, Gomez has faced grueling heat and torrential rains.
-At night, the group members slept on sidewalks before waking each morning to depart again for their daily marathon.
+Like many of the migrants, Gomez has faced the grueling heat and torrential rains.
+At night, the caravan members sleep on sidewalks and the floors of the town plaza before waking each morning to depart again for their daily marathon.

-Despite his failing health, Gomez, an out-of-work farmhand from Honduras, said he had no choice.
-He left behind eight children back home, and the only way to earn enough to feed them, he said, is to keep moving forward and reach the United States.
+Despite his failing health, Gomez, an out-of-work farmhand from Honduras, says he has no choice.
+He left behind eight children back home and the only way to earn enough to feed them, he said, is to keep moving forward and reach the United States.

 “There is no work anymore.
 The government took our lands,” he said.